Learn how to turn boring, square louvers into works of art.

 Architectural louvers are only meant to enhance aesthetics, and don’t serve the typical functions of a louver.
 For the purposes of air movement (intake and exhaust), these louvers are considered non-functional.
 However, architectural louvers can be connected to intake or exhaust louvers to extend the louver past the opening.
 But architectural louvers aren’t the only way to make your building look good.

 Looking for more?
 Are you more focused on the louver's function over its form?
-Read our article on the full range of options available, on the MCDLG Newsstand: Options for Louvers.
+Learn more about louver style with these other Newsstand articles:

 Hidden and Recessed Mullions